What is background syncing?

 What is Background App Refresh?

-Background App Refresh is an iOS feature that allows apps to run occasionally in the background (even if you don’t open it) and check for new data.
+Background App Refresh is an iOS feature that allows apps to run occasionally in the background (even if you don’t open them) to check for new data.
 Background App Refresh is enabled by default when you install the IFTTT app.

 Because the IFTTT app cannot control when a Background App Refresh occurs, these types of background syncs can be unreliable.
-If you do not open the IFTTT app again after a day or two, Background App Refreshes may stop altogether.
+If you do not open the IFTTT app for a day or two, Background App Refreshes may stop altogether.